Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 vi.
 Natural

 Wood veneer is a natural product.
 It is not manmade.
-It is generally non-toxic.
+They are generally non-toxic.

-And given veneers are real wood – albeit only on the surface of a manmade substrate – they still offer some of the biophilic benefits of solid wood.
+And given veneers are real wood – albeit only on the surface of a manmade substrate – they still offer some of the biophilic effects that solid wood does (link to my article).

 vii.
 Weight